-‘They’ve been through a lot’: Focus on military teen mental health could help with troop retention - NewsBreak
+‘They’ve been through a lot’: focus on military teen mental health could help with troop retention - NewsBreak

 “We’ve been working with DHA to expand telehealth and make sure that families are able to get those appointments because we know of those military teens who didn’t get the mental health support that they needed, 20% of them said it was because they weren’t able to get an appointment,” Pinchotti said.

-This isn’t only about the families who serve -- it could impact our national security and our nation’s military, both now and in the future.
+This isn’t only about the families who serve -- it could have an impact on our national security and our nation’s military, both right now and in the future

 “It all also trickles to the service member, who isn’t able to focus on the job at hand when they’re worried about their family not getting the care that they need,” Pinchotti added.
 “Then it affects their ability to stay in the military.
 There’s a lot of decisions being made at the kitchen tables all around America to not continue to serve or to not sign up at all.”